thomasking135/yoobee_JS_Framework_Assignment/contributing.md

 Proceed to describe how to install / setup one's local environment / get started with the project.

 The project requires AXIOS to serve as an API.
-The NPM is needed along with Mongo DB to access data.
+The NPM is needed along with Axios to access data.

 ## Usage